DrMikepcm/stellar-mass-vs-cdm/README.md

     ![Consistency of Strong Lenses with ΛCDM Total Mass Threshold](figures/consistency_plot.png)

-    *Figure 1: Consistency of Strong Lenses with $\Lambda$CDM Total Mass Threshold: Sensitivity to Assumed Stellar Mass.
-This plot shows the percentage of 912 strong gravitational lenses whose inferred total mass surface density falls below the canonical $\Lambda$CDM strong lensing threshold of $1 \times 10^8 M_\odot / \text{kpc}^2$, as a function of the assumed stellar baryon fraction ($f_\star$).
-Multiple curves illustrate the sensitivity of these results to different fixed stellar mass assumptions per galaxy.
-The indigo curve represents the original $5 \times 10^{10} M_\odot$ assumption, while the green, orange, and blue curves show the effect of a 25% reduction ($3.75 \times 10^{10} M_\odot$), a 50% reduction ($2.50 \times 10^{10} M_\odot$), and a 25% increase ($6.25 \times 10^{10} M_\odot$), respectively.
-Vertical error bars represent Poisson statistical uncertainties.
-The red dashed line marks the $\Lambda$CDM-expected stellar baryon fraction of $f_\star = 0.03$.
-At this assumed value, for the original stellar mass, only 6.6% of the lenses have an inferred total mass below the CDM threshold, indicating that the vast majority (93.4%) imply total masses potentially exceeding $\Lambda$CDM expectations, a finding that persists across the explored range of stellar mass assumptions.*

 * **Summary of Lenses Below CDM Threshold vs. Stellar Mass Fraction:**